-David has held a number of senior logistics posts during his career, including operational logistics appointments at sea and overseas.
-His operational service includes a deployment to the Solomon Islands and being appointed the Chief of Logistics, United Nations Mission in Support of East Timor.
+RADM Proctor has held a number of senior logistics posts during his career, including operational logistics appointments at sea and overseas.
+His operational service includes a deployment to the Solomon Islands and being appointed Senior National Officer and the Chief of Logistics, United Nations Mission in Support of East Timor.

 David is married to Wendy Proctor.
-They have two children; Joshua, who is in the Royal New Zealand Air Force and Emma, who is studying at Otago University.
+They have two children; Joshua, who is in the Royal New Zealand Air Force and Emma, who is a recent graduate of Otago University.

 “The RNZN and BLAKE share many common values and goals, not only our mutual respect of the maritime environment but working to inspire and develop leadership in our rangatahi”